-- 1. The remuneration received includes salary, commission, value of perquisites for accommodation and car as per Income Tax Rules, employer's contribution to Provident Fund and Superannuation Fund, reimbursement of medical expenses and all other allowances excluding contribution to gratuity fund and provision for compensated absences for which separate figures are not available. - 2. \Mrs. Superna Motwane, spouse of Mr. Gaurav Motwane holds 37.65% Equity Shares in the Company.
+- The remuneration received includes salary, commission, value of perquisites for accommodation and car as per Income Tax Rules, employer's contribution to Provident Fund and Superannuation Fund, reimbursement of medical expenses and all other allowances excluding contribution to gratuity fund and provision for compensated absences for which separate figures are not available. - 2. \ SKM Family Trust through its Trustee Mr. Gaurav Motwane holds 37.97% Equity Shares in the Company.